nlpcloud/nlpcloud-python/README.md

-# Python client for spaCy Cloud
+# Python Client For spaCy Cloud

 This is a Python client for the spaCy Cloud API: https://docs.spacycloud.io